 Communications: The Phone Bank Team Leader should have communications capabilities with the VRC Director and all administrative personnel and station team leaders.

-Task: The Phone Bank Team Leader’s responsibilities include assuring the phone system is operational and all other required computer systems are in place and all phone bank staff is trained to record and distribute volunteer agency needs. take down information on interested spontaneous unaffiliated volunteers over the phone.
-The Team Leader will also be responsible to work with staff to assure coordination with United Way 2-1-1 system occurs and the laptop computers/video projectors are available and working to record and display volunteer requests.
+Task: The Phone Bank Team Leader’s responsibilities include ensuring the phone system is operational and all other required computer systems are in place and all needs assessment staff are trained to record and distribute volunteer agency needs.
+The Team Leader will also be responsible to work with staff to ensure coordination with United Way 211 system occurs.

-Telecommunications Specialist

-Appointed by: VRC Director

-Reports to: Phone Bank Team Leader (or Designee)

-Location: Administrative Area

-Identification: The Telecommunications Specialist should wear a distinctive & visible vest and hat with appropriate ID Tag.

-Communications: The Telecommunications Specialist should have communications capabilities with the Phone Bank Teal Leader, VRC Director and all administrative personnel and station team leaders.

-Task: The Telecommunications Specialist responsibilities include assuring the phone and computer system are operational and coordination between the VRC Facility’s management and phone provider occurs.
-This position is also responsible for setting-up the phone bank in the VRC facility where it is needed.
-The Telecommunications Specialist will also be responsible to work with United Way 2-1-1 staff to assure phone and computer system integration occurs so 2-1-1 VRC related calls can be routed to the appropriate phone banks in the VRC facility.

 Needs Assessment Staff

 Appointed by: Phone Bank Team Leader